Yumi-Lab/yumi-wiki/docs/KlipperSmartPad/SmartPad_connect_ssh.md

-# 1.2 How to Connect via SSH on Windows, Mac, and Linux into SMARTPAD
+# 1.2 How to connect via SSH on Windows, Mac, and Linux into SMARTPAD

 ![ssh smartpad](../../img/KlipperSmartPad/Connect_ssh/smartpad_ssh.png)